RSAF Black Knights: National Day Parade 2008 (NDP2008)

 As with the tradition of National Day Parades in Singapore held every year since 1966, the Republic of Singapore Air Force scheduled the Black Knights for another crowd thrilling appearance during National Day Parade, 2008.

 RSAF Open House 2008

 The RSAF Open House is a bi-annual event which is usually held at Paya Lebar Air Base and in conjunction with the 40th anniversary of Republic of Singapore Air Force in 2008, it would be open to public for two days from 30 to 31 August 2008.
 Also, the RSAF Black Knights are scheduled for another aerobatic display to thrill the crowds.

-Singapore Air Show 2014
+Singapore Airshow 2014

-The team will return after a hiatus of almost 6 years at the Singapore Air Show 2014.
+The team will return after a hiatus of almost 6 years at the Singapore Airshow 2014.
 The Team will feature an all new paint scheme which consist of the crescent moon and five star found on the national flag.
 The team is scheduled to perform for the crowd on 11 to 16 February.

-Avalon Air Show 2015
+Avalon Airshow 2015

 Black Knights 5 and 6 performed at the Avalon Airshow 2015, while 1 was on static display.